gis-ops/tutorials/qgis/QGIS_PluginBasics.md

 - the main documentation is [here](http://pyqt.sourceforge.net/Docs/PyQt5/QtWidgets.html#PyQt5-QtWidgets).
 However, it usually only refers you to the C++ documentation of the Qt library, which PyQt5 wraps for Python.
 That documentation can be slightly overwhelming.
 You'll get through it though, just consider these few guidelines (taking `QLineEdit` as reference):
 	- in [Functions](https://doc.qt.io/qt-5/qlineedit.html#public-functions) description, the first column tells you which object type is returned. `void` does not return anything. `QString` is implemented as a simple Python `str`.
 The first few rows let you know how to construct an instance of the widget.
 	- the Properties are implemented as methods, not attributes, i.e. in [`QLineEdit`](https://doc.qt.io/qt-5/qlineedit.html#properties), `text` is implemented in `PyQt5` as `<some QLineEdit widget>.text()`, which will give you the current text of the widget
-	- obviously every widget inherits a plethora of functions, methods and signals of its parent widgets, which is why using the C++ documentation is only good for specific lookups
 	- we will deal with Signals and Slots later

 - to lookup properties of a specific widget, use Qt Creator's [Properties](#3-property-editor) panel